-Run in the surrounds of Enfield Memorial Park, the Cultural Centre for the Dead is a community based project which – through creative writing and performance – seeks to open a dialogue with writers from diverse cultural backgrounds on their experience of a universal yet shared topic: death.
-Specifically the project seeks to uncover the ways in which traditional death practices can impact and influence the way we live our lives.
+Hosted by Enfield Memorial Park, the Cultural Centre for the Dead is a community-based project which – through creative writing and performance – is seeking to open a dialogue with writers from diverse cultural backgrounds on their experience of a universal yet shared topic: death.
+Specifically, the project seeks to uncover the ways in which traditional death practices can impact and influence the way we live our lives.

-The free Creative Writing Workshops are aimed at new and active writers from diverse
+The free Creative Writing Workshops are aimed at new and active writers from all

-cultural backgrounds and will be led by experienced writing teachers and artists,
+cultural backgrounds and are being led by experienced writing teachers and artists

 Manal Younus and Alexis West.

-Using creative prompts, these workshops will explore themes of mortality, belief and the
+Using creative prompts, these workshops explore themes of mortality, belief, and the

 ceremonies and stories that we construct around death.
-And they aim to extend the
+The workshops aim to extend the

 discussion around the ways these stories can lead us to live more deeply.